razznblue/Cron-Job-Service/src/docs/Resource.md

 ### Creating the Model

-The Model for each data point is a mongoose Model built off of a defined Schema.
+The Model for each resource is a mongoose Model built off of a defined Schema.
 You can find them all under src/models.

- -  Create a new Model file for your data point at this location.
+ -  Create a new Model file for your resource at this location.
  -  Pay close attention to the collectionName as the naming convention should match others.
  -  Make sure to add the collection to the correct database.<br />
   <img src="../public/img/correct-database.png" width=60% /><br />